Clean world

 Our goals

-• Drive continued water efficiency improvements that achieve or exceed our 2018 baseline levels.
+• Drive continued water efficiency improvements that achieve or exceed our target of 1.68 gallons of water per case or producxt sold, our 2018 baseline levels.

 • Advance a more localized approach to water stewardship in high or extremely high baseline water stress areas.

-Since 2014, we’ve conducted third-party independent assurance of our water use.
+Since 2014, we’ve conducted third-party assurance of our water use.

-Our water conservation efforts include a number of water recycling infrastructure and equipment upgrade initiatives as well as changes to some of our water management practices.
-Most notably, our Kingsford plants in Parsons, West Virginia, and Belle, Missouri, both reduced their water consumption by more than 40% primarily through investments in water recycling infrastructure and replacing water with air compressor systems.
+Our water conservation efforts include several water recycling infrastructure and equipment upgrade initiatives as well as changes to some of our water management practices.
+Most notably, our Kingsford plants in Parsons, West Virginia, and Belle, Missouri, both reduced their water consumption by more than 40% primarily through investments in water recycling infrastructure and replacement of water with air compressor systems.

 We’ve also made other improvements, such as upgrading our filtration and recovery systems.
 We performed extensive water process mapping and conservation training at all manufacturing facilities, resulting in better plant-level water practices.